 Hardy Merriman is Vice President and Director of Content Development at the International Center on Nonviolent Conflict (ICNC).
 For the last decade his work has focused on how grassroots nonviolent movements around the world can successfully fight for rights, freedom, and justice.
 He lectures widely to scholars, practitioners, and members of civil society.

 Mr. Merriman has contributed to the books Waging Nonviolent Struggle: 20th Century Practice and 21st Century Potential (2005) by Gene Sharp and Civilian Jihad: Nonviolent Struggle, Democratization, and Governance in the Middle East (2010) by Maria Stephan (ed.).
 He has also written about the role of nonviolent action in countering terrorism and co-authored A Guide to Effective Nonviolent Struggle, a training curriculum for activists.
 For a full publication list, click here.
-Prior to his more than seven years working with the International Center on Nonviolent Conflict, he worked for three years with Dr. Gene Sharp at the Albert Einstein Institution.
+Prior to his eight years working with the International Center on Nonviolent Conflict, he worked for three years with Dr. Gene Sharp at the Albert Einstein Institution.

 He is also an advisor to the Digital Activism Research Project and on the board of advisors of the War Prevention Initiative.

 You can learn more about his work at http://hardymerriman.com.